devsapp/fc/docs/en/command/deploy.md

 ## Command description

-You can run the `deploy -h` or `deploy --help` command to query the following help information.
+You can run the `deploy -h` or `deploy --help` command to query the help information.

 The deploy command consists of the following subcommands: